alexespejo/csa150-course-reader/README.md

 # CS150 Course reader project

-This project is intended to improve upon the existing [CS150 Course Reader](https://www.occ-cs.com/book-23/)
+This project is intended to build upon the existing [CS150 Course Reader](https://www.occ-cs.com/book-23/) bringing upon new features and designs!

-This new version aims to include various features:

-1. Responsive Design (supporting an intuitive layout for small (mobile) and large (desktop) devices)
-2. Improved navigation: Full page chapters for faster readings, sidebar navigation to jump between sections, searchable content so users can jump between chapters without having to traverse the glossary
-3. Most importantly...
-DARK MODE!

 ---